M.Sc. Exploration Seismology, Institute of Geophysics, University of Tehran, 2011

-B.S.
-Solid State Physics, Iran University of Science and Technology (IUST), Iran, 2006
+B.Sc.
+Solid State Physics, Iran University of Science and Technology (IUST), 2006

 My research focuses on earthquake magnitude among other source parameters.
 Currently, I am working on a theoretical explanation for the depth and distance correction in the body wave magnitude equation.
 I am also working on the energy to moment ratio of earthquakes at different ranges of depth and distance.

 Outstanding Student Paper Award, American Geophysical Union, 2017

 Okal, E.A., N. Saloor, S.H.
 Kirby, and M. Nettles, An implosive component to the source of the deep Sea of Okhotsk earthquake of 24 May 2013: Evidence from radial modes and CMT inversion, Phys.
 Earth Planet.
 Inter., 2018

 N. Saloor, and Okal, E.A., Extension of the energy-to-moment parameter Θ to intermediate and deep earthquakes, Phys.
 Earth Planet.
 Inter., 2018